faithfel/faithfel/README.md

 # ⋆˙⟡About Me:
 ### An Aspiring Software Engineer 3rd Year Computer Science Student based in the Philippines.
-I mainly use this account to post my school projects and personals project I make for fun.
+I mainly use this account to post my school projects and personal project I make for fun.

 # ⋆˙⟡Tech I Used:
 <div align="center">